 This page gives an overview of grants which are available to active members and alumni of the Kappa Chapter of St Anthony Hall.
 These grants are handled by the Grants Committee of SATRI, the Kappa Chapter's alumni organization.
 This page also contains information about grants from our National fraternity through the Saint Anthony Educational Foundation.

-For more detailed information, please refer to our grants policy, below.
+For more detailed information, please refer the official SATRI Grants Policy.

 What is a grant?

 The purpose of grants is for members of the fraternity, or the chapter itself, to obtain funds to pursue educational projects or to obtain educational equipment.
 For example, grants can be used to fund literary events at the Hall, to purchase computer equipment, to organize public speaking events, and even for more individual uses, such as funding thesis research.

 For Kappa undergraduates and alumni, there are two ways to get grants, through us at SATRI (the Saint Anthony Trust of Rhode Island, the Kappa Chapter's alumni organization) and from SAEF (the Saint Anthony Educational Foundation, a charity affiliated with the National fraternity).
 Each organization fulfills a slightly different purpose, though there is some overlap.